 How to incorporate the slow work mentality into your remote lifestyle

 Create a timeline for designated work and leisure time

-When you’re working remotely — whether it’s from home or a shared coworking center — it can get increasingly tricky to set up boundaries you’ll hold yourself to.
+When you’re tele-commuting — whether it’s from home or a shared coworking center — it can get increasingly tricky to set up boundaries you’ll hold yourself to.
 That’s because it’s too easy to work evenings or weekends when we’re location independent, since we mostly feel accountable to ourselves.
 In order to truly slow down and avoid exhaustion, it’s important to establish a designated timeline for both work and play.